J3mCode/J3mCode.github.io/README.md

 BUGS

 Some of the main user errors were the iframer viewer connection for the resume page.
-For a while there was a connection error but this was resolved by usingin a different soorce url to host the pdf file.
+For a while there was a connection error but this was resolved by using a different source url to host the pdf file.
+The new viewer sources the pdf directly from uploaded files instead of a hosting site.

 An additional common error was the elements positioning.
 Occasionally the margins would push elements to the left or right of the screen
 This also made the translatability between desktop and mobile versions alter the image positions.